Skip to Content

 But for those who stick with it, brave the storm, and ride through to the end, the results can be life-changing.
 For five of therapist Catherine Gildiner’s patients, therapy was precisely that.

-In this Blink, we’ll cover three of these five patients’ stories.
+In this summary, we’ll cover three of these five patients’ stories.
 These men and women all experienced enormous hardship in their childhoods, which followed them into their adult lives.
 You’ll learn about a music prodigy left alone for most of his childhood, a Cree man who was abducted from his family by the Canadian government as a child and put in a residential school, and a highly successful antique dealer whose company began to crumble when her anxiety spiked.

 A note before we begin: Although we won’t detail the most intense experiences these patients lived through, please be aware their stories include difficult topics such as uncomfortable emotions, physical, mental, and sexual abuse, and cultural genocide.
-Take care of yourself as you consume this Blink.
+Take care of yourself as you consume this summary.

 Peter’s Story